 4. Golden Dragon Water Puppet Theater, Saigon

-Golden Dragon Water Puppet Theater is situated in District 1, right in the middle of Vietnam.
+Golden Dragon Water Puppet Theater is situated in District 1, right in the middle of Saigon.
 There are nearly 600 seats for each 50-minute performance.
 All the shows are held in the evening, continuously from 5 PM to 8.30 PM.
 If you travel in a group, it’s better to ask travel experts to set daytime performance in advance.

 Address: 55B Nguyen Minh Khai Street, Ben Thanh Ward, District 1, Ho Chi Minh

 5. Water Puppetry at Local Artist Hous

 Not like other professional water puppetry shows in these theaters mentioned above, the plays held in this local house are much smaller in scale.
 However, this is a great chance for anyone who likes to have a local touch.
 Mr. Liem - a screenwriter and contributor to the research and creation of water puppetry - is the 7th generation of a family that works in this traditional art form.
 He has brought this ancient art across the country border to other foreign cultures.
 After watching the performance, tourists are offered a unique experience by visiting his puppets’ collection, learning how to make a puppet and even trying to manipulate them.
 You will soon realize that making a puppet moving as you see on the stage is harder than you have ever imagined before.
 This unique experience is a perfect choice for families as many kids really enjoy playing with the puppets.